 From August 2006 through August 2008, the LSRG conducted a monitored natural attenuation (MNA) study, which included a temporary shutdown of the pump-and-treat systerm.
 EPA has allowed continued shutdown of the pump-and-treat system because operating the existing system provides little benefit.

 EPA conducted a five-year review of the site remedy in 2001.
-In the five-year review, EPA made a number of determinations, largely based on the MNA study, including the following: the groundwater monitoring plans needed to be updated; the existing pump-and-treat system had limited effectiveness because a substantial amount of highly-contaminated groundwater from the LTR site was not being captured; there were deficiencies in operation of the pump-and-treat system; release of VOCs to groundwater from the LTR site will continue for a very long period of time; it would not be appropriate for EPA to accept MNA as a major component of the groundwater cleanup based on existing information; contaminant entry into Branch Creek needed to be evaluated; and options to improve the pump-and-treat system needed to be evaluated.
+In the five-year review, EPA made a number of determinations, largely based on the MNA study, including the following: the groundwater monitoring plans needed to be updated; the existing pump-and-treat system had limited effectiveness because a substantial amount of highly-contaminated groundwater from the LTR site was not being captured; there were deficiencies in operation of the pump-and-treat system; release of VOCs to groundwater from the LTR site will continue for a very long period of time; it would not be appropriate for EPA to accept MNA as a major component of the groundwater cleanup based on information available at that time; contaminant entry into Branch Creek needed to be evaluated; and options to improve the pump-and-treat system needed to be evaluated.
 WDNR staff determined that contaminant migration into Branch Creek will not cause a significant threat to fish or wildlife.

 Property ReuseThe site owner entered an Environmental Protection Easement and Declaration of Restrictive Covenant with the LSRG restricting usage of groundwater and disturbance of soils.
 Groundwater in the vicinity of the contaminant plume is restricted through State of Wisconsin Regulation NR 812.09.